Coastal Hazards Adaptation Plan

 • Ensuring ecosystem-based adaptation to climate change that maximises benefits to humans and natural systems from coastal wetland restoration.
 Specifically identifying coastal wetland restoration opportunities in catchments within Noosa based on a regionally-specific approach (Hagger et al. 2022) that considers stakeholder values and local knowledge, biophysical suitability of land, economic feasibility for carbon abatement using a cost-benefit analysis, the provision of benefits for biodiversity, fisheries, water quality, and coastal protection, and the potential for Traditional Custodian-led blue carbon projects.
 The aim is to identify sites that offer the greatest potential for feasibility and benefits.

-In addition, a Foreshore Management Plan for the Eastern Beaches is currently under development, addressing a number of adaptation actions outlined in the CHAP.
+In addition, a Foreshore Management Plan for the Eastern Beaches has been adopted by Council, addressing a number of adaptation actions outlined in the CHAP.

 It is important to note that Council’s Coastal Monitoring Program, which improves its response to climate change impacts on our coastline, includes remote sensing data collection methods which come with important data management responsibilities.
 The Information Privacy Act 2009 (Qld) governs how local governments collect, use, disclose and store personal information.
 Any personal information collected incidentally during the use and operation of remote sensing technology for the purpose of coastal process monitoring will be treated confidentially and handled in accordance with the Information Privacy Act 2009 (Qld) and Council’s privacy policy.
 More information on privacy protection is provided on the Coastal Monitoring page.